KxSystems/docs-v1/docs/interfaces/pyq/user-guide.md

 ### From kdb+ to Python

 In many cases your data is already stored in kdb+, and PyQ philosophy is that it should stay there.
-Rather than converting kdb+ objects to Python, manipulating Python objects and converting them back to kdb+, PyQ lets you work directly with kdb+ data as if it was already in Python.
+Rather than converting kdb+ objects to Python, manipulating Python objects and converting them back to kdb+, PyQ lets you work directly with kdb+ data as if it were already in Python.

 For example, let us retrieve the release date from kdb+:
 ```python